-Over the past year, Rave Panic Button has been activated over 5,000 times across the country.
+Over the past year, Rave Panic Button has been activated over 5,000 times across the country for several incidents, including non-active shooter emergencies.
 While we have some amazing documented stories of helping responders avert potential active assailant incidents (view a news clip about one incident here), the reality is that most incidents are far more mundane.

-The truth is that we have to plan for the horrific possibility of an active shooter.
-Our processes and emergency technologies need to support a rapid response ).
-However, during the "fight or flight" moment when the unthinkable happens, your staff will be far better prepared when the solution they are to use is part of their muscle memory, something that they are used to using in day-to-day activities.
+The truth is that we have to plan for the horrific possibility of an active shooter, and our processes and emergency technologies need to support a rapid response ).
+However, during the "fight or flight" moment when the unthinkable happens, your staff will be far better prepared when the solution they are to use is part of their muscle memory, and something that they are used to using in day-to-day activities.

 Is Too Much Focus being given to Active Shooter Emergencies?